 If you can, swing by a local skate store and try some boards.
 If you have any friends who are into longboarding, ask to give their board a quick spin.
 Asking everyone you meet why they picked their board and what they like about it will help you find the perfect first longboard.

-Learn more about Landyachtz here.
+Rear more about Sanctum Collective Longboards here.

 The drop-through truck mounts and long wheelbase make it low to the ground and stable.
 A drop-through longboard is a great option for a beginner.
 Multiple flex options ensure there is an option for each rider style.